-THE suppression of the terms, which is morbifiick It is an interruption of that accustomary evacuation of blood, which should come from the matrix every month, and which proceeds from the matter vitiated.
+The suppression of the terms, which is morbific.
+It is an interruption of that accustomary evacuation of blood, which should come from the matrix every month, and which proceeds from the matter vitiated.
 The cause of this suppression is either internal or external : the internal cause is either instrumental or material, in the blood, or in the womb.
 The blood may be faulty two ways, in quantity or in quality ; in quantity, when it is so consumed, that there is not an overplus left, as in viragoes and all virile women, who, through heat and strength of nature, digest and consume all their best nourishment.
-But women of this constitution are rather to be accounted anthropophagi ; that is, women eaters than women breeders, because they consume one of the principles of generation, which gives a being to the world, i. e. the menstrous blood.
-The blood may also be consumed, and the terms staved, by much bleeding at the nose; and likewise, by a flux of the hemorthoids, or by a dysentery, evacuation, and chronical and continual diseases.
-But, Secondly, the matter may be vicious in quality, as if it be sanguineous, flegmatical, bilious, or melancholious; each of these, if they offend in grossness, will cause an obstruction in the veins.
+But women of this constitution are rather to be accounted anthropophagi : that is, women eaters than women breeders, because they consume one of the principles of generation, which gives a being to the world, i. e. the menstruous blood.
+The blood may also be consumed, and the terms staved, by much bleeding at the nose; and likewise, by a flux of the hemorrhoids, or by a dysentery, evacuation, and cronical and continual diseases.
+But, Secondly, the matter may be vicious in quality, as if it be sanguineous, phlegmatical, bilious, or melancholious ; each of these, if they offend in grossness, will cause an obstruction in the veins.

-The womb also may be in the fault divers ways: as, by the narrowness of the veins and passages; by aposthumes, tumors, ulcers, and by overmuch cold and heat, the one vitiating the action, and the other consuming the matter; also, by an evil composition of the uterine parts; by the neck of the womb being turned aside: and sometimes (thought but rarely) by a membrance or excressence of flesh, growing about the womb .- The external cause may be heat, or dryness of the air immoderate watchings, great labour, violent motion, whereby the matter is so consumed, that there is no redundant blood remaining to be expelled; whence it is recorded of the Amazons, that being active, always in notion, they had little or no monthly flowers.
+The womb also may be in the fault divers ways: as, by the narrowness of the version and passages 1 y imposthumes, tumours, ulcers, and by overnuch cold and heat, the one vitating the action, and the other consuming the matter j also, by an evil composition of the uterine parts; by the neck of the womb being turned aside: and sometimes (though but rarely) by a memiume or excremente may be heat, or dyness of the acti, immoderest watchings, great labour, violent motion, whereby the matter is a to consumed, that there is no redundant blood remaining to be expelled; whence it is recorded of the Amazons, that being active, always in motion they had little or no monthly flowers.
 It may also be caused through cold, and most frequently it is so, making the blood viscous and gross, condensing and binding up the passages, that it cannot flow forth.
-The signs of the disease are pains in the head, neck, back, and loins, with weariness of the whole body, but especially of the hips and legs, by reason of a confinity which the womb hath with those parts.
-If the suppression proceeds from cold, it causes a heavy sluggish disposition, a pale colour, a slow pulse, the urine crude, waterish, and much in quantity, and no desire to copulation ; the excrements of the guts being usually retained; but if it proceeds from heat, the signs are contrary.
-If it be natural, and be caused by conception, it may be known by drinking water and honey after supper, going to bed; for if, after the taking it, it causeth the woman to feel a bearing pain about the navel and other parts of the belly, it is a sign she hath conceived, and that the suppression is natural; if not, then it is viscious, and ought medicinally to be taken away, otherwise many dangerous diseases will follow, such as swooning, fainting, intermission of pulse, cachexies, jaundice, dropsy, hardness of spleen, epilipsies, apoplexies, frenzies, melancholy passions, &c. which makes it highly necessary to say something now of the cure.
+The signs of the disease arc pains in the head, neck, back, and loins, with weariness of the whole body, but especially of the hips and legs, by reason of a confinity which the womb hath with those parts.
+If the suppression proceeds from cold, it causes a heavy sluggish disposition, a pale colour, a slow pulse, the urine crude, waterish, and much in quantity, and no desire to conulation : the excrements of the guts being usually retained ; but if it proceeds from heat, the signs are contrary.
+If it be natural, and be caused by conception, it may be known by drinking water and honey after supper, going to bed ; for if, after the taking it causeth the woman to feel a bearing pain about the navel and other parts of the belly, it is a sign she hath conceived, and that the suppression is natural; if not, then it is viscious, and ought medicinally to be taken away, otherwise many dangerous diseases will follow, such as swooning, fainting, intermission of pulse, cachexies, jaundice, dropsy, hardness of spleen, epilipsies, apoplexies, frenzies, melancholy passions, &c. which makes it highly necessary to say something now of the cure.